 Sociability is the quality of being social.
 It’s what connects people to one another and gives life fulfillment and enhanced meaning.

-- we are fascinated by the ways in which humans can raise the level of comfort, meaning, and health in their daily lives
+- I’m fascinated by the ways in which humans can raise the level of comfort, meaning, and health in their daily lives

-- we enjoy facilitating conversations in which solutions emerge
+- I enjoy facilitating conversations in which solutions emerge

-- we help people up their joy levels!
+- I help people to up their joy levels!

 Relationships imbue life with color.